lvh/lvh.github.io/posts/secret-stores.md

 This post is also not about cold storage, like the physical vault where you keep your AWS master password.

+QQQ small, radioactive, required -- NOT all private information!

 This post is intended to be an overview of how we can do better.
 First, I'll argue that we can do better at all.
 If you're already convinced secret stores are a great idea, you can jump ahead to the [contenders](#contenders).